 It’s very stressful caring for a loved one who has dementia or any other chronic disease.
-It can trigger some unhealthy emotions which can harm your health.
+It can trigger some unhealthy emotions, which can harm your health.
 These emotions can also undermine your self-confidence.
-Below are some of these emotions, what causes it and the risks they evoke:
+Below are some of these emotions, what causes it and the risks they evoke.

 Guilt is from doing what you believe may be the wrong thing to do.
 Or not doing enough of what you perceive as the right choices.
 But it’s a no-win situation and puts unnecessary strain on you.
 It’s a corrosive emotion because you’re berating yourself over misperceived faults.
 Ones that couldn’t be avoided because you’re human.

 There are reasons for anger, and you may show it inwardly or outwardly.
 You could be angry because of unfair criticism by another family member.
 Plus, maybe you don’t get enough sleep and your temper is short.
 The bad thing about chronic anger is that this can cause a variety of health issues.
 These could include digestive-tract disorders, headaches, heart attack, heart disease and high blood pressure.

 Loneliness shrinks your world before you even realize it.
 One day you’re out with friends enjoying life.
 Suddenly, you’re taking full-time care of a family member.
 Because you don’t have the time you need, you’ve dropped out of any outside activities.
 Also, if your loved one has dementia, every day they slip away.

 Someone doesn’t have to die to grieve.
 There’s a reason why dementia is called “the slow death.”
 When you’re a caregiver taking care of someone who has a chronic illness, anticipatory grief isn’t uncommon.
 If you believe that you can’t grieve someone who is still alive, then this could be a risk for depression.

 To cope with these emotions and the exhaustion it causes, give yourself a break.
 Ask for help when needed, or hire a care team to come in for Respite Care.
 Don’t feel guilty about the respite care.
 You wouldn’t feel guilty about using a doctor.
 Get up earlier for some “me” time.
 Eat right, exercise and try to get enough sleep.
 Take walks, see some friends; even just take a long relaxing bath.